 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > Network > IPTV/VLAN. - 3.
-If your ISP provides the networking service based on IGMP technology, for example, British Telecom(BT) and Talk Talk in UK: - 1) Check the box for IGMP Proxy and select the IGMP Version, either V2 or V3, as required by your ISP.
+If your ISP provides the networking service based on IGMP technology, e.g., British Telecom(BT) and Talk Talk in UK: - 1) IGMP is used to manage multicasting on TCP/IP networks, which is enabled by default.
+Select the IGMP Version, either V2 or V3, as required by your ISP.